-The Fund is invested in pooled funds, and so the responsibility for voting and engagement is delegated to the Fund's investment managers, which is in line with the Trustees' policy.
-We reviewed the stewardship activity of the material investment managers carried out over the Fund year and in our view, most of the investment managers were able to disclose adequate evidence of voting and/or engagement activity.
+The Fund is invested in pooled funds, and so the responsibility for voting and engagement is delegated to the Fund's investment managers, which is in line with the policies set out in our SIP.
+We reviewed the stewardship activity of the material investment managers carried out over the Fund year and in our view, most of the investment managers were able to disclose good evidence of voting and/or engagement activity.
 More information on the stewardship activity carried out by the Fund's investment managers can be found in the following sections of this report.

-Over the reporting year, we monitored the performance of the Fund's investments on a quarterly basis.
-Following the appointment of our new fiduciary manager, we received updates on important issues from our investment adviser, Aon Investments Limited ("Aon").
-We will receive quarterly Environmental Social Governance ("ESG") ratings from Aon for the funds that the Fund is invested in where available.
+Over the reporting year, we monitored the performance of the Fund's investments on a quarterly basis and received updates on important issues from our investment adviser, Aon Investments Limited ("Aon").
+In particular, we received quarterly ESG ratings from Aon for the funds the Fund is invested in where available.